 If you’ve spent any time at all on the trail with kids, you have discovered that delicious hiking food is a great motivator for tiny feet.
 In an effort to save you time and provide nourishment for your babes, we have complied seven of our favorite, kid-approved trail snack ideas, so you can get outside and have fun. ~ The OFM Editorial Team

-Healthy, Kid-Approved Hiking Snack Ideas
+Healthy, Kid-Approved Hiking Food

 Before you go hiking, make sure to stock up on trail treats.
-These healthy, kid-approved hiking snack ideas will delight your taste buds and your wallet while saving you time.
+These healthy, kid-approved hiking snacks will delight your taste buds and your wallet while saving you time.
 One thing to keep in mind is that with any strenuous outdoor activity, you’re going to lose a good amount of sodium when you sweat, so don’t worry too much about making low sodium recipes.
 You’ll need that extra dash of salt to even out your sodium levels and stay hydrated since the body needs salt to retain water.

 Dried fruits and berries, granola, nuts and seeds–these are the basics you need to make a good batch of trail mix.
 Did we mention there are some significant health benefits to this stuff?
 Throw in some pumpkin seeds which are a great source of protein, phosphorus, magnesium, manganese, zinc, iron, copper, B vitamins, vitamin K and vitamin E. Walnuts are a great addition since studies have shown they support brain health.

 - Power Couple: Goji berries, pistachios, dried blueberries, flax seeds, dark chocolate chips.